 How Often Should I Clean My Solar Panels?

 Additionally, check your solar power monitoring system routinely.
 It will indicate when your panels are underperforming.
-When that occurs, the first thing to check is the cleanliness of the panel surfaces to see if they need cleaning in order to receive enough sunlight to produce at your normal rates.
+If you notice a decrease in power output from your solar panels, the first thing to check is the cleanliness of the panel surfaces to see if they need cleaning.

 You may already have all the items you need to do a good job cleaning your solar panels.
 Or, you can buy a solar panel cleaning kit that includes everything you'll need: